Respecting children as sovereign, equal members is a step towards recognizing their voices in defining their best interest as participants.

-Child Rights and You (CRY) welcomes applications from fellows exploring the various dimensions of child rights through their research.
-The Fellowship programme enters its ninth year and 44 fellowships have been awarded till date.
-As an organisation CRY is committed to changing the way children experience their childhood by being strategic in our choice of issues, approaches and utilisation of resources to maximise our impact on children.
+Child Rights and You (CRY) is celebrating 10th year of NCRRF and welcomes applications from interested individuals in exploring the various dimensions of child rights through research.
+The Fellowship programme enters its tenth year and research 49 fellowships have been awarded by CRY till date.
+As an organisation, CRY is committed to changing the way children experience childhood by being strategic in our choice of issues, approaches and utilization of resources to maximize our impact on children.

-Through this fellowship we seek a combination of formal and informal approaches to explore and discover, simple and complex truths about the interplay of culture, ethics and policies determining childhoods.
-CRY believes in encouraging a community of child rights researchers who will advocate for child rights.
+Through this research fellowship, we seek a combination of formal and informal approaches to explore and discover simple and complex truths about the interplay of culture, ethics and policies determining childhoods.
+CRY believes in encouraging a community of child rights researchers who will promote & advocate for child rights.

 Essential requirements (please download the Proposal & CV format for submission of your application by clicking here and send the filled copies to this email id email@example.com) Please refer the points below when filling your application: